As I often write on this blog, the Raspberry Pi is the perfect device for hacking and pen testing.

 - Download and install Balena Etcher from this link.

-It’s the easiest tool to flash image on a SD card.
+It’s the easiest and fastest tool to flash an image on a SD card.

 - Start Etcher, a window appears with three parts